-Before you can use a new floppy disk, you need to initialize it-prepare it so that the computer knows where to store and retrieve information on the disk.
+Unless a new floppy disk is preformatted, before you can use it, you need to initialize it-prepare it so that the computer knows where to store and retrieve information on the disk.

 1. Insert your new floppy disk into the floppy disk drive.